astrohr/MPCS/README.md

 Keep in mind that the binary will be located in the `bin` folder of the install location and will be named `MPCS.exe`

 # Building from source
-**Obtaining the source**
+**Obtaining the source** :scroll:

 `git clone --recursive https://github.com/astrohr/MPCS.git ./MPCS`

 ^ due to submoduling, it is *crucial* you do a recursive clone

-**Building**
+**Building** :gear:

 Create the build directory and run the cmake command for generating makefiles
 ```
 mkdir build
 cmake -S . -B ./build -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release
 ```
-^ please do note that -G is dependent on the makefile interpreter that you will use, I am using MinGW from MSYS2 ([which i recommend](#requirements)), you can see all generators by running `cmake --help`
+^ please do note that -G is dependent on the build system that you will use, here its MinGW from MSYS2, you can see all generators by running `cmake --help`

 After cmake generates makefiles, run them
 ```
 cd ./build
 mingw32-make
 ```
+^ again, mingw is the buildsystem we use, for some this command may be a simple `make`

-And a fully functional executable should appear in your build folder :D
+And a fully functional executable should appear in your build folder :smile:

 ## Installing from source
 While just building the program will create a working executable, it is recommended that you finish the installation process by running `cmake --install .` from an elevated terminal inside the build folder, this will populate the directories that are meant to be populated for regular program installation